- Affordable Care Act (ACA) basics

 - Everyone must get coverage.
 Now that the door is open to everyone, there’s no reason not to get coverage.
 In fact, starting Jan.
 1, 2014, everyone must have medical coverage or pay a fine or tax.
 There are regulations on the kind of plan you must have — but all of UC’s medical plans meet all regulations.
 So, as long as you stay in a UC-sponsored medical plan, you’ll meet the minimum requirements for affordable coverage.

 - No more limits.
 When you’re really sick, bills can add up, and emotional stress can be really high.
-That’s why UC never caps our share of your medical bills.
-As long as you’re still juggling bills, the plan features are still in effect.
+That’s why UC plans don't have caps on the plan's share of your medical bills.
+As long as you’re still accessing care, the plan features are still in effect.
 But now all Americans will have this kind of financial security too.
 Specifically, there are no annual or lifetime limits on essential health benefits.

 What the ACA means to UC

 While the ACA improves the health care system, at the same time, this law imposes many new requirements on employers.
 Health care reform affects UC in three main ways.

 - UC’s plans will be more heavily regulated.
 Health care reform puts in place many new rules.
 Some are one-time changes, but others require annual monitoring and administrative duties.

 - The university has new costs.
 New taxes on large employers, as well as indirect taxes levied on insurance companies and medical equipment providers, also mean higher overall costs for UC’s plans.

 - The health care landscape will keep changing.
 At the same time health care reform happened, new companies and new ways of providing medical care have emerged to help improve the health care system and help you interact with it in a better way.
 These shifts will bring new opportunities for UC — especially in our role as one of the largest health care providers in California.